Tips for Taking a Toddler to the Color Factory

 This was opening week for the Color Factory and I was able to take Atlas on opening day.
 I was a bit nervous about how it would go since he is so young but it turned out to be fantastic!

 The Color Factory is an art instillation in San Francisco.
 They are said to be temporary but we are all hoping they stick around a while.
-I'm not going to lie, it's a lot of work with a young toddler like him but it's worth it.
+I'm not going to lie, it's a lot of work with a young toddler like Atlas but it's worth it.
 We had so much fun and saw so many new things.
 They don't let you take the stroller through the factory so I did a lot at carrying.
 Atlas is 30 pounds and wrestles with me when he doesn't want to be moved, so I was sweating!

 The Factory is set up as series of rooms each with a color theme.
 The first is black and white where they serve charcoal lemonade then you go into an orange room that has orange objects all over the wall.
 (The orange room is one of the few rooms where you can't interact with the objects.)
 You go from room to room like this interacting with each exhibit.

-There is a green room with a life size coloring book made of wall paper and the markers are about 6 feet tall.
+There is a green room with a life size coloring book made of wall paper and the markers are about six feet tall.
 There is a yellow ball pit, a confetti room, a pink staircase and much more.
-My favorite rooms were the blue room, the confetti room and the yellow ball pit.
+My favorite rooms were the blue room, the confetti room, ribbon instillation and the yellow ball pit.
 These were the ones Atlas had the most fun in so naturally we stayed in them the longest.

-The confetti room was just a room with a teal wall and the floor was covered in colored confetti.
+The confetti room is a room with a teal wall and the floor are covered in colored confetti.
 They also slowly drop confetti from the ceiling throughout the day.
 We were throwing confetti all over the place and Atlas kept rolling in it.
 He played in there so much that even his diaper was full of the stuff.
 It is a great room for photos.

 The last room is the large yellow room with the adult sized ball pit.
 There were a lot of people in the ball pit so it was a bit overwhelming but Atlas loved it.
 The pit is 3 feet deep so I had to hold onto Atlas in order not to loose him in the sea of yellow balls.
 He got to play in here for a while since it was the last stop before leaving.